TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 Therefore, any binary information of the location specific part, is first translated to a printable character, using a Base64url encoding, which adds a 33% overhead compared to the binary size (see [RFC4648](#references) section 5.).
 The Base64url is the Base 64 encoding with an URL and filename safe alphabet.
 Since the output of a Base64url encoding uses an alphabet of 65 characters, it is not compatible with the Alphanumeric Mode of a QR code (limited to 45 printable characters), and it requires the use of the 8-bit Byte Mode (see [QRcode18004](#references), Section~8.4.4).

-- the need to easily and reliably scan a QR code type 2 and the screen size/resolution constraints of the specialized device impact the maximum QR code size.
+- the need to easily and reliably scan a QR code type 2 and the screen size/resolution constraints of the specialized device (e.g., 200 x 200 pixels) impact the maximum QR code size.
 In this specification, we limit the size of the QR code to be 65x65, using a Level 12 QR code Type 2 (see [QRcodeWeb](#references)).
 With this level, using the 8-bit byte mode, the information size to be between 155 and 367 binary characters, depending on the chosen redundancy.
 Given the size of data to be embedded in the QR code, the redundancy is set to the Medium level, leaving a maximum of 287 characters for the URL.